picfight/pfcwallet/rpc/documentation/api.md

     account's internal key series.
 This often means the output is a change output.

-  - `int64 amount`: The amount for this output.

-  - `string address`: The address that the output paid to, if the output script can be parsed to a known address type.
-Otherwise this will be null or the empty string.

-  - `bytes output_script`: The output script.

 - `int64 fee`: The transaction fee, if calculable.
 The fee is only calculable when every previous output spent by this transaction is also recorded by wallet.
 Otherwise, this field is zero.